CarterHidalgo/Rhythm-Chess-Engine/README.md

 # ChessBot

 This is a chess application built using Java with Maven and JavaFX.
-The application allows Computer v Computer, Computer v Human, or Human v Human chess games.
-It follows the standard rules of chess and provides an intuitive user interface for an enjoyable experience.
+It is currently a work in progress.
+When completed, the application will allow Computer vs. Computer or Computer vs. Human chess games.

 ## Prerequisites
 - Java Development Kit (JDK) 21 or higher installed on your system.
-- Apache Maven installed to build and run the project.

-## Getting Started
-1. Clone the repository to your local machine: `git clone https://github.com/CarterHidalgo/CH__ChessBot__Java.git`
-2. Navigate to the project directory: `CH__ChessBot__Java`
-3. Build the project using Maven: `mvn clean install`
-4. Run the application: `mvn javafx:run`

 ## How to Play
-- Launch the application
+- Launch the application by running the CH_ChessBot_Java.jar files
-- Select the players
+- Select the players [WIP]
-- Click and drag pieces or press start to begin the game.
+- Click and drag pieces to begin playing the game.

 ## Features
 - User-friendly interface with drag-and-drop functionality.
-- Real-time validation of legal moves.
+- Real-time validation of legal moves [WIP].
-- Supports standard chess rules and gameplay.
+- Supports standard chess rules and gameplay [WIP]
-- Offers multiple game and debug settings in the settings menu
+- Offers multiple game and debug settings in the settings menu [WIP]

 ## Contributing
-If you find any issues or have suggestions for improvements, please contact me using the provided contact information
+If you find any issues or have suggestions for improvements, you can find my contact information on my LinkedIn page.

 ## License
 This project is licensed under the [MIT License](LICENSE).